Ronen Steinke: Career

-Steinke's account of the story of Mohamed Helmy, the first Arab to be honoured as Righteous Among the Nations by Yad Vashem, was translated into seven languages and named book of the week by the Observer in 2021.
+Steinke's account of the story of Mohammed Helmy, the first Arab to be honoured as Righteous Among the Nations by Yad Vashem, was translated into seven languages and named book of the week by the Observer in 2021.

 His most recent work, an exploration of social injustices in the German prison system, which Steinke published in 2022, rekindled a wider debate on the need for criminal justice reform in Germany.
-The Legal Tribune wrote in its review: "Ronen Steinke is currently the most important and most productive legal journalist in Germany."

 Reacting in July 2022, the Minister of Justice, Marco Buschmann, announced he would soften the rules on imprisonment for failure to pay a fine.
 Calls for more radical reform persist, though.
 Steinke advocates to stop imprisoning offenders who are unable to pay a fine through no fault of their own, as in Sweden, and to make the right of an accused to a public defender unconditional, as in the US.